Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 be deployed, both the Slats and Flaps will deploy.

 Out and Down fully deploys both the Slats and the Flaps.
-Should the landing gear not be down, the Wheels Light on the Telelight Panel will illuminate and flash.
+Should the landing gear not be down, the Wheels Light on the telelight Panel will illuminate and flash.

 Both cockpits have a Slats Flap Indicator, which read In and Out, along with a barber-pole reading when the surfaces are in transition.